Your Lymphatic System

 You want your body to sweat and release toxins freely.
 You can mix equal parts of essential oils with a carrier oil and rub this over the chest and arm pit areas to work as a natural deodorant.

-Cleansing herbs- that are helpful for cleansing the kidneys and the lymphatic system include astragalus, burdock root, dandelion root, beet root, calendula officinalis (marigold), chaparral, cleavers leaf, echinacea, plantain leaf, ginger root, butcher’s broom, uva ursi, chanca piedra, horsetail, and parsley.
+The lymph fluid is filtered by the liver and the kidneys.
+Some herbs that are helpful at supporting these organs include: astragalus, burdock root, beet root, chaparral, echinacea, plantain leaf, ginger root, butcher’s broom, uva ursi, chanca piedra, curcumin, milk thistle, dandelion, stinging nettle, horsetail, and parsley.